Josef-Friedrich/audiorename/README.rst

         $mb_workhierarchy_ids:       All IDs in the work hierarchy.
 This field corresponds to the field `work_hierarchy`.
                                      The top level work ID appears first.
-As separator a slash (/) is used.Example:
+A slash (/) is used as separator.Example:
                                      e208c5f5-5d37-3dfc-ac0b-999f207c9e46 /
                                      5adc213f-700a-4435-9e95-831ed720f348 /
                                      eafec51f-47c5-3c66-8c36-a524246c85f8